skolakoda/teorija-razvoja-igara/21-kretanje/kretanje.md

 ## Inercija

 When we wish to change the speed, the body shows a certain resistance against such changes.
 This resistance, called inertia, is a result of the body's mass.
 The larger the mass of the body, the smaller the change of speed will be.

-## Primena

-The process for simulating an object’s motion goes something like this:

-1. Figure out what the forces are on an object
-2. Add those forces up to get a single “resultant” or “net” force
-3. Use F = ma to calculate the object’s acceleration due to those forces
-4. Use the object’s acceleration to calculate the object’s velocity
-5. Use the object’s velocity to calculate the object’s position
-6. Since the forces on the object may change from moment to moment, repeat this process from #1, forever.